 Positive wellbeing is multi-faceted and can include physical health and mental health as well as social, emotional, and spiritual well-being.
-We pursue this aim using both universal, whole school approaches and specialised, targeted approaches aimed at students who may be susceptible.
+We pursue this aim using both universal, whole school approaches and specialised, targeted approaches aimed at students who may be susceptible. vulnerable students.
 In partnership with parents and carers and the wider community, we aim to support students to:

-- Foster relationships: they are the most powerful intervention that we can offer; safe relationships in school are a lifeline to students who have experienced adverse relationships in their lives and have the power to transform all young people regardless of their backgrounds. - Regulate: this may involve providing so-regulation for students who are heightened and supporting them to use strategies to regulate independently - Name their emotions so that they can tame their emotions (emotional literacy).
-This includes an understanding of the teenage brain and related challenges. - Understand the evolving challenges of growing up in our society. - Develop confidence and master resilience.
+• Foster relationships (relational practice): they are the most powerful intervention that we can offer; safe relationships in school are a lifeline to students who have experienced adverse relationships in their lives and have the power to transform all young people regardless of their backgrounds.

+- Regulate: this may involve providing co-regulation for students who are heightened and supporting them to use strategies to regulate independently - Reflect and name their emotions so that they can tame their emotions (emotional literacy).
+This includes an understanding of the teenage brain and related challenges. - Repair ruptured relationships with support - Understand the evolving challenges of growing up in our society. - Develop confidence and master resilience.